A Basildon Chronology|

 replaced with a residential development of flats.

-The Commission For The New Towns (CNT) established under provisions in Part II of the New Towns Act,
+The Commission for the New Towns (CNT) established under provisions in Part II of the New Towns Act, 1959.
+The commission was created as a

 Following British Railways electrification of the London, Tilbury & Southend railway line,